corespring/corespring-deployment/README.md

 Deployment scripts to be run by the [deploy-tool](https://github.com/corespring/deploy-cli).

+The deploy tool needs 2 things:
+* the env folder path (default: current_dir/env)
+* the scripts folder path (default: current_dir/scripts)

+It'll then run the scripts in this folder with the env vars set from the env folder.

 # Running

 Before you run you'll need to configure the environments files, these aren't in git because they contain sensitive information.